Skip to main content

 • “The most striking aspect is its low-budget production: pixelated stock photos (perhaps so they can't be traced to the copyright holders?), sound effects reminiscent of the 8-bit era, soundtrack almost entirely from the free music site audionautix.”

-The gameplay of this visual novel is largely criticized for its lack of interactivity and low-quality writing, with many reviewers noting that it consists mainly of clicking through poorly crafted dialogue.
+The gameplay of this visual novel is largely criticized for its lack of interactivity and low-quality writing, with users noting that it consists mainly of clicking through poorly crafted dialogue.
 While some players found initial engagement, the overall experience is described as lacking depth and effort, resulting in a gameplay score of around 4/10.

 • “Four hours looks like a lot of gameplay.”